Setting up a Sphinx site#

 19 July 2022 (last updated: 4 March 2023)

-Sphinx is a static site generator that uses Python to convert RST
+Sphinx is a static site generator that uses Python to convert RST and MD files to HTML.

 To set up a Sphinx site, these are the steps: